chshersh/chshersh.github.io/posts/2020-05-07-github-actions.md

    dependencies, your project and all dependencies will be rebuilt from scratch.
 But when they are built, the whole cache will be reused next time.
-4. Your project builds on macOS and Windows only using the latest GHC version.
+4. Your project builds on macOS and Windows only using the latest (or working) GHC version.
 It usually won't give you a lot to build with multiple GHC versions on all three platforms.
 So instead of having a `N x M` matrix, it's enough to have a `N + M - 1` matrix.
 Though, you can